-Sunday Academy is a program designed to generate interest in math, science and engineering among the American Indian high school students.
-Once a month during the academic year, high school students are brought together on a Sunday.
-They are presented with practical day-to-day problems involving simple math, physics, chemistry and engineering in an informal and friendly atmosphere requiring them to think, analyze and seek solutions.
+Sunday Academy is a program designed to generate interest in math, science and engineering among the American Indian students.
+Once a month during the academic year, middle- and high-school students are brought together on a Sunday.
+They are presented with practical day-to-day problems involving simple math, physics, chemistry and engineering in an informal and friendly atmosphere, requiring them to think, analyze and seek solutions.
 Typically, seven academy sessions are held at each of the five tribal colleges, beginning in September and ending in March.
-Activities usually begin at 11:00 am and may go up to 4:00 pm.
+Professors travel to share their research across the state, and the sessions are hosted by the Tribal College or University (TCU) NATURE Coordinator at each site.
+Activities usually begin at 10 or 11:00 am and last up to four hours, including lunch.
 Cultural relevance and hands-on activities are emphasized in all topics.
-STEM learning modules for the Sunday Academy sessions are developed collaboratively by the Tribal College faculty, Reservation high school teachers, and university professors at the NDSU summer camp in the first two weeks of June.
-The team assembles again later at NDSU for a workshop in the last week of July or the first week of August.
-At this workshop they fine-tune the hands-on activities for the modules, testing the demonstrations for the team.
-By the end of the workshop all learning modules are completed and ready for delivery.

 ND EPSCoR PowerPoint templates: